ParvinEyvazov/SoSo-Programming-Language-YACC-LEX/README.md

 Program uses "cryptography()" function.
 This is a default function.
 (It called "CRYPTOGRAPHY" in lexical analyasis.)

 ## How It works?
+I did not make any makefile.
+I wanted to show the steps one-by-one.

 ```bash
 computer$  ls